jasondayuan/NLP_Final_Project/README.md

 In section 3.1.2, I constructed a simple dataset to assess the model's ability to reason.
 Simply run ```python sample/simple_sample.py``` to generate the dataset.

-There are some parameters that you can tweak to adjust the reasoning depth, examples per depth and the number of disturbance rules added.
+There are some parameters in ```simple_sample.py``` that you can tweak to adjust the reasoning depth, examples per depth and the number of disturbance rules added.

 ```
 MAX_DEPTH = 6 # Max reasoning depth